karliky/turrero/README.md

 7. Use the prompts in the file tweets.prompt to generate the summary, categories and questions to include them in `db/tweets_summary.json`, `db/tweets_map.json` and `db/tweets_exam.json` respectively
 8. `$ node ./scripts/generate-books.js` this will update the `db/books-not-enriched.json`
 9. `$ node ./scripts/book-enrichment.js` this will output the list of books you should use in the last prompt to get the category of books and update the `db/books.json`
+10. Change manually the date on the file `components/header.js` to the latest update date
-10. Verify that everything is fine by running `npm run dev` on the root folder
+11. Verify that everything is fine by running `npm run dev` on the root folder

 The files `db/tweets.json, db/tweets-db.json, db/tweets_enriched.json` are automatically generated and should not be manually edited.
 The files `db/tweets_map.json, db/tweets_summary.json`, `db/tweets_exam.json` should be manually edited.